JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 191.239.200.0/22 ServiceTags_Public_20231106               191.239.203.0
 ```

-Above routing definitions are more specific and thus override our `to-nva` route.
+The above routing definitions are more specific and thus override our `to-nva` route.
 Traffic is therefore directly routed to the Storage account.

 It's also important to understand [how Azure selects a route](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#how-azure-selects-a-route):